 Students must have an active JWU email account to access lab computers.
 Documents can be saved to student-acquired USB drives or they can be attached to and sent through email.
 Students cannot save files onto computers in the labs.

 Xavier Computer Labs

 Harborside Academic Center

 All halls are coeducational and smoke free.
-All are cable and Internet ready.
-During the first two weeks of the fall term, each room is provided with a MicroFridge®, which students may opt to rent for the rest of the year, with the exception of Renaissance Hall, The Cove and Harborside Village, which feature full-size refrigerators.
+All are cable and internet ready.
+During the first two weeks of the fall semester, each room is provided with a MicroFridge®, which students may opt to rent for the rest of the year, with the exception of Renaissance Hall, The Cove and Harborside Village, which feature full-size refrigerators.
 Students are allowed only one MicroFridge per room.

-The Cove is open to sophomores, juniors and seniors and is located downcity near the train station and a short walk from campus.
-This hall has two-, three- and four-person apartments which feature gourmet kitchens, stainless steel appliances, granite countertops and hardwood floors.
+The Cove is open to sophomores, juniors and seniors and located Downcity near the train station and a short walk from campus.
+This hall has two-, three- and four-person apartments that feature gourmet kitchens, stainless-steel appliances, granite counter-tops and hardwood floors.
 Bedrooms are carpeted and a washer/dryer is provided in each apartment unit (no card or coin required).
 Residents of The Cove are required to agree to abide by a community policy agreement as a condition to residing in The Cove.
 There is no meal plan included at this hall.
 Students can purchase Wildcat Meals from Student Academic & Financial Services.